Financial Reporters Missed the Role of Neoliberal Bias in Market Volatility Reporting

 Greenspan and wife, Andrea Mitchell

-The problem is that the financial media and general public don’t know the political-economic philosophy that is framing this whole analysis and driving the results against converting these new corporate financial gains into higher wages.
+The problem is that the financial media and general public don’t know the political-economic philosophy framing this whole analysis and driving the results against converting these new corporate financial gains into higher wages.

 The best example of the Fed’s policies against promoting wage increases and advancing other social welfare benefits comes from Alan Greenspan.
-During his 14 year tenure at the Fed and earlier as chairman of the Council of Economic Advisors, Greenspan, who does not have a PhD in economics, helped
+During his 14-year tenure at the Fed and earlier as chairman of the Council of Economic Advisors, Greenspan, who does not have a PhD in economics, helped

 Greenspan and wife, Andrea Mitchell

 Reagan win the election by deflecting Bush’s charges of “voodoo economics.”
-Greenspan, an ardent proponent of Ayn Rand’s objectivism philosophy of self happiness as the main purpose of life, then embarked on a campaign to cut entitlements, including Social Security, by raiding the Social Security Trust Fund surplus to help pay for deficit spending.
+Greenspan, an ardent proponent of Ayn Rand’s objectivism philosophy of self-happiness as the main purpose of life, then embarked on a campaign to cut entitlements, including Social Security, by raiding the Social Security Trust Fund surplus to help pay for deficit spending.

 Greenspan, a radical free marketer who denounced the Sherman Anti-Trust Act, also once cheered as his mentor, Ayn Rand, called President John Kennedy a fascist dictator.
-Greenspan also opposed the minimum wage and regulatory agencies, such as the Food and Drug Administration, which he said hindered corporate operations.
-But, practices such as price collusion, would be permissible since they would favorably change market condition to favor participating corporations.
-Similarly, monopolies would be tolerated if they competed since they could maximize efficiency, their use of capital while minimizing costs and prices.
+Greenspan also opposed the minimum wage and regulatory agencies, such as the Food and Drug Administration, which hindered corporate operations.

 Flash Forward to 2017